Afro Celt Sound System

 Afro Celt Sound System were the perfect storm: a phenomenon whose confluence of elements swept you away on a journey of light and shade, delicacy and power.
 When they added diverse new touches - Indian bhangra, Arabic influences, dub reggae, more - they did so seamlessly, in ways that only enhanced their sound and emphasised their openness.
 A supergroup whose line-up expanded and evolved around four core members (Simon Emmerson, James McNally, Iarla O'Lionaird, Martin Russell), the Afro Celt's pan-global sound redefined dance music and stumped music critics.
 They remain defiantly, enigmatically uncategorisable.

-"We had the finest musicians, singers and percussionists from all corners of the Earth," says producer, composer and multi instrumentalist James McNally of guest artists that ranged from Peter Gabriel, Sinead O'Connor and Robert Plant to Jesse Cook, Eileen Ivers and Mundy.
+"We had the finest musicians, singers and percussionists from all corners of the earth," says producer, composer and multi instrumentalist James McNally of guest artists that ranged from Peter Gabriel, Sinead O'Connor and Robert Plant to Jesse Cook, Eileen Ivers and Mundy.
 "In their own unique way, with their own unique talents, each played a vital part in the Afro Celt collaborative philosophy."

 The world's press waxed superlative: 'a hurricane let loose' declared Q Magazine.
 'Hearing is believing,' announced Mojo.
 'Heady, heartfelt music', proclaimed the Wall St Journal.
 Word of mouth spread.
 A host of imitators soon began crossing cultural boundaries bent on embracing the future without losing sight of the past.
 None of them, of course, caught the essence of Afro Celts.
 Much copied, they were never surpassed.

-"Our music never felt forced," says singer and lyricist Iarla O'Lionaird.
+"Our music never felt forced," says longtime singer and lyricist Iarla O'Lionaird.
 "It just tripped out, very loose and clear, on everything from the Irish-tunes-on-acid to the gloriously languid stuff.
 You know that magic, unquantifiable, unpredictable thing that sometimes happens between musicians?
 That always happened with us."

-Given the way Afro Celt's music tends to unfold slowly, building layer upon layer into cathedrals of sound, it was no wonder that film directors the calibre of Martin Scorsese and Pedro Almodovar clamoured to work with them.
+Given the way the Afro Celts' music tends to unfold slowly, building layer upon layer into cathedrals of sound, it was no wonder that film directors the calibre of Martin Scorsese and Pedro Almodovar clamoured to work with them.
 The tracks Dark Moon and Whirly 2 duly graced the soundtracks to Gangs of New York and Live Flesh; the beautiful ballad Mother, a duet between O'Lionaird and Rwandan vocalist and genocide-survivor Dorothee Munyaneza, featured on the Oscar-nominated Hotel Rwanda.

 "Our music was always very filmic," says O'Lionaird.
 "There's an expansiveness to some of our tunes that makes them rise up inside you, particularly on the instrumentals - which were one of our most recognisable signatures.
 But the most important thing about our music," he adds, "is the physical and spiritual effect it has.
 People find it enriching, find a positive and beneficial message in it, which is something that we didn't expect when we started."